 So don't wait-bookmark this page and start your intentional, prayerful study of the Passion Week timeline today!

 Will you join me this coming Holy Week in reading the following scriptures daily and walking alongside me as we unpack the scripture treasure inside of each Bible verse and we will discover what happened on each day of Holy Week?

-Would you have been scared to go to Jerusalem with Jesus when you knew that the religious leaders were hostile to Jesus and were looking for an opportunity to arrest Him?
+Would you have been scared to go to Jerusalem with Jesus when you knew the religious leaders were hostile to Jesus and looking for an opportunity to arrest Him?

 Would you spend a year's wages pouring out your affection on Jesus?

 Can you learn any lessons from what Jesus was teaching the disciples during Holy Week?